RupeshKumar4511/Full_Stack_Development/ExpressJs/README.md

 bcrypt is a password-hashing library used to securely hash and store passwords.
 It helps protect against brute-force attacks, dictionary attacks, and rainbow table attacks by using salted hashing.

 # cookie-parser :
-cookie-parser is a external middleware for Express.js that allows you to parse cookies from incoming HTTP requests.
+cookie-parser is a external middleware for Express.js that allows us to parse cookies from incoming HTTP requests.
 <br>
 We send a cookie from the server to the client using "res.cookie("token","This is a token")". we receive the cookie from the request using "req.cookies.token".